baxmittens/OpenGeoSysUncertaintyQuantification.jl/paper.md

 - Definition of input parameters and (truncated) input distributions via  [Distributions.jl](https://github.com/JuliaStats/Distributions.jl) [@Distributions.jl-2019].

 - Adaptive sparse grid surrogate modeling of the physical state space.
-All snapshots have to fit in the system memory.
+All snapshots have to fit into the system memory.

 - Distributed Monte Carlo integration.
-Snapshots do not have to fit in the system memory.
+Snapshots do not have to fit into the system memory collectively.

 - Monte Carlo integrated Sobol' indices.